 Can you get off a heavy vehicle charge?

 It is possible to avoid a conviction for a heavy vehicle offence.
-If you can convince the Court to dismiss the charge under a Section 10 order, you will avoid a conviction and a criminal record and you will be allowed to keep your licence.
+If you can convince the Court to dismiss the charge under a Section 10 or non-conviction Conditional Release order, you will avoid a conviction and a criminal record and you will be allowed to keep your licence.

 Whether this is possible depends on a lot of factors.
 Any aggravating factors like having an accident or putting the safety of the public at risk are all taken into consideration by the Court.